meltano/meltano/docs/getting-started.md

 ### Local installation

-If you're running Linux or macOS and have [Python](https://www.python.org/) 3.7, 3.8 or 3.9 installed, we recommend installing Meltano into a dedicated [Python virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment) inside the directory that will hold your [Meltano projects](/concepts/project).
+If you're running Linux, macOS, or Windows and have [Python](https://www.python.org/) 3.7, 3.8 or 3.9 installed, we recommend installing Meltano into a dedicated [Python virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment) inside the directory that will hold your [Meltano projects](/concepts/project).